 Since April 2018, the United States has imposed tariffs on steel and aluminum imports from China.
-On June 2, 2018, President Donald Trump extended these tariffs to the European Union, Mexico and Canada.
+On 2 June 2018, President Donald Trump extended these tariffs to the European Union, Mexico and Canada.
 These countries responded with similarly sized tariffs on United States' products.
+On October 2022, the United States announced the implementation of export controls restricting companies from selling chips, chip manufacturing equipment and software containing US technology to China.